top of page

 What Is Reporting Time Pay?

-• Provide you with at least half of your scheduled shift, or
+• Provide at least half of your scheduled shift, or

-Example: If you were scheduled to work an 8-hour shift but are sent home after working just 1 hour, you’re likely entitled to 4 hours of pay (half the scheduled shift), even if you only worked 1 hour.
+Example: If you are scheduled for an 8-hour shift but are sent home after 1 hour, you are generally entitled to 4 hours of pay (half your shift), not just the hour you worked.

 Who Is Covered?